Anotheroption4726/saberAlpha/README.md

 ##### Run Slide Duration_timer :
 	- Default Value: 0.25 (seconds)
-	- Increase: If triggered, the character will run slide during a longer period of time (doesn't change the speed of the animation)
+	- Increase: If triggered, the character will be in 'Run Slide' animation state for a longer period of time (doesn't change the speed of the animation)
-	- Decrease: If triggered, the character will run slide during a shorter period of time (doesn't change the speed of the animation)
+	- Decrease: If triggered, the character will be in 'Run Slide' animation state for a shorter period of time (doesn't change the speed of the animation)

 ##### Wall Slide Hold Gravity_ratio :
 	- Default Value: 0.125